The Regional Adoption and Fostering service can give you information on the adoption process and can direct you to your local adoption agency.

-From initial enquiry to approval by the Adoption Panel can take 18 months to two years.
+In Northern Ireland the process from initial enquiry to approval by the Adoption Panel takes on average from 18 months to 2 years.

-As well as accessing all of Adoption UK’s standard support services – our magazines, Online Community and PAL, members in Northern Ireland can access the following:
+As well as accessing all of our standard support services – our magazines and Online Community - our members in Northern Ireland can access the following:

-Dedicated support for Northern Ireland is available from Adoption UK's Northern Ireland Helpline from Monday to Friday, 10am to 4pm.
+Dedicated support for Northern Ireland is available from our Northern Ireland Helpline from Monday to Friday, 10am to 2:30pm.

 We currently run support groups in the following areas:

-Groups are run by Volunteer Coordinators - adoptive parents who give their time to hold meetings and provide advice, encouragement and support to adopters and prospective adopters.
+Groups are run by Volunteer Coordinators – adoptive parents who listen to the needs of local members and provide appropriate advice, encouragement and support to adopters and prospective adopters.

-Adoption UK runs a range of popular training workshops, conferences and seminars on issues such as Getting ready for Placement to Parenting Adopted Teenagers to Children Who Struggle at School.
+We run a range of popular training workshops, conferences and seminars on issues, including Getting ready for Placement to Parenting Adopted Teenagers to Children Who Struggle at School.

 Details of up and coming workshops and events will appear in the Training section of the site.